Dive the Zenobia Wreck, Cyprus

 Technical divers can explore internal decks, engine rooms, and cabins (with proper training)

-Wreck the Ordinary – Dive the Zenobia Your Way
+Dive the Zenobia Your Way

-Some of the Routes We Dive:
+Some of the Routes We Dive

 Orientation Dive – a guided tour around the outside, perfect for your first Zenobia experience